LibGR/CUBCalifornieDocs/docs/Autre (EPOKA)/Configurations/SwitchLv3.md

 !
 call-home
  !
-If contact email address in call-home is configured as sch-smart-licensing@cisco.com ! the email address configured in Cisco Smart License Portal will be used as contact email address to send SCH not. contact-email-addr sch-smart-licensing@cisco.com profile "CiscoTAC-1" active
+If contact email address in call-home is configured as sch-smart-licensing@cisco.com ! the email address configured in Cisco Smart License Portal will be used as contact email address to send SCH notifications. contact-email-addr sch-smart-licensing@cisco.com profile "CiscoTAC-1" active